nrjdalal/use-tracking/README.md

 - `prefix: (string)`

-A string used to filter the attributes by prefix.
+  A string used to filter attributes by prefix.
 Only attributes that start with this prefix will be tracked.

 ```ts
 useTracking({